neondatabase/neon/docs/rfcs/025-generation-numbers.md

 Since object keys now include a generation suffix, the index of these keys must also be updated.

-IndexPart currently stores keys and LSNs sufficient to reconstruct key names: this would be extended to store the generation numbers with which a particular object was written, to enable reconstructing the suffix as well.
+IndexPart currently stores keys and LSNs sufficient to reconstruct key names: this would be extended to store the suffix as well.

 This will increase the size of the file, but only modestly: layers are already encoded as their string-ized form, so the overhead is about 20 bytes per layer.
 This will be less if/when